 (i) Decrease available lifetime coverage or any other insured benefit;

-(ii) Result in the family paying for services that would otherwise be covered by the public benefits or insurance program and that are required for the child outside of the time the student is in school;
+(ii) Result in the family paying for services that would otherwise be covered by the public benefits or insurance program and that are required for the student outside of the time the student is in school;

 (iii) Increase premiums or lead to the discontinuation of benefits or insurance; or